faustine-van/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## Description

-this task is for using singled linked list
+This task is for using singled linked list

 ## usage
--All your files will be compiled on Ubuntu 20.04 LTS -run using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 -The prototypes of all your functions should be included in your header file called lists.h
+- All your files will be compiled on Ubuntu 20.04 LTS
+- run using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+- The prototypes of all your functions should be included in your header file called lists.h

 ### More info